+Action Worksheet

-Action Worksheet Name of Jurisdiction: City of Waynesville Risk / Vulnerability Problem being Mitigated: Lack of cost-share programs with private property owners for hazard mitigation projects.
-Hazard(s) Addressed: All hazards Action or Project Action/Project Number: 6.2.1 Name of Action or Project: Encourage local mitigation cost-share programs.
+Name of Jurisdiction: City of Waynesville

+Risk / Vulnerability

+Problem being Mitigated: Lack of cost-share programs with private property owners for hazard mitigation projects.

+Hazard(s) Addressed: All hazards

+Action or Project

+Action/Project Number: 6.2.1

+Name of Action or Project: Encourage local mitigation cost-share programs.

 Action or Project Description: Encourage cities and county to implement cost-share programs with private property owners for hazard mitigation projects that benefit the community as a whole.

 Applicable Goal Statement: Secure resources for investment in hazard mitigation.

+Estimated Cost: Unknown - dependent upon projects and interest

+Benefits: Losses avoided by implementing this action include injuries and/or casualties, loss-of-function/displacement impacts, and emergency management costs/community costs.

+Plan for Implementation

+Responsible Board of Aldermen, Chief of Public Works

+Organization/Department:

+Action/Project Priority: 14 - Medium Priority

+Timeline for Completion: On-going On-going

+Potential Fund Sources: Grants, local general revenue funds, and private donations of cash, goods, or services.

+Local Planning Hazard Mitigation Plan

+Mechanisms to be Used

+in Implementation, if any:

+Progress Report

-Estimated Cost: Unknown - dependent upon projects and interest Benefits: Losses avoided by implementing this action include injuries and/or casualties, loss-of-function/displacement impacts, and emergency management costs/community costs.
-Plan for Implementation Responsible Organization/Department: Board of Aldermen, Chief of Public Works Action/Project Priority: 14 - Medium Priority Timeline for Completion: On-going On-going Potential Fund Sources: Grants, local general revenue funds, and private donations of cash, goods, or services.
-Local Planning Mechanisms to be Used in Implementation, if any: Hazard Mitigation Plan Progress Report In Progress/Continue in Plan Undate Action Status Report of Progress In Progress/Continue in Plan Update The city will install culverts if the individual pays for the culvert to ensure that installation is done correctly and the culvert is sized correctly.
-This program could benefit from more organized guidelines and focused efforts if additional funding could be secured.
+Action Status In Progress/Continue in Plan Update

+Report of Progress The city will install culverts if the individual pays for the culvert to ensure that installation is done correctly and the culvert is sized correctly.
+This program could benefit from more organized

+guidelines and focused efforts if additional funding could be secured.